-We’ve looked at the best smartwatches in 2021 from Garmin to Fitbit and, of course, Apple.
-This best smartwatch buyers guide will go over devices on Wear OS, Tizen and Watch OS.
+We’ve looked at the best smartwatches in 2022 from Garmin to Fitbit and, of course, Apple.
+This best smartwatch buyer’s guide will go over devices on Wear OS, Tizen and Watch OS.

 Take into account factors that will be important to you, such as price, design, battery life and features.
 Then look at the alternatives we mention and see which suits you best.

-Without further ado, here our best smartwatch buyers guide.
+Without further ado, here is our best smartwatch buyers guide.

-The Apple Watch 6 remains firmly at the top of most lists like this, and it is, without doubt, the best smartwatch for iPhone users.
-It’s ranked above the Apple Watch SE because, well, it does more!
+The Apple Watch remains firmly at the top of most lists like this, and it is, without doubt, the best smartwatch for iPhone users.

-The Apple Watch 6 works perfectly with Apple products, naturally.
+The Apple Watch 7 and 8 work perfectly with Apple products, naturally.
 If you have an iPhone or even a Mac, you can benefit from having an Apple Watch.
 For example, you can use your Apple Watch to unlock your Mac!

 If you like the bells and whistles of a fitness watch with advanced data as well as incredible smartwatch features, the Apple Watch will always be one of the best choices you can make.

 - Battery life still needs improvement in duration